 The winning photographers will see their work showcased at TPOTY exhibitions in London and elsewhere in 2022 and featured in a Travel Photographer of the Year book.
 And TPOTY 2021 offers some fantastic prizes for successful entrants, as well as the international exposure that comes from winning Travel Photographer of the Year.

-The Travel Photographer of the Year 2021 receives £2,000 plus a Fujifilm X-T4 camera with 16-80mm lens, a LEE Filters LEE85 Discovery Kit and a leather portfolio book or iFolio from Plastic Sandwich, plus membership of the Royal Photographic Society.
+The Travel Photographer of the Year 2021 receives a cash prize plus a Fujifilm X-T4 camera with 16-80mm lens, a LEE Filters LEE85 Discovery Kit and a leather portfolio book or iFolio from Plastic Sandwich, plus membership of the Royal Photographic Society.

 The winners of the Landscapes & Adventure, Living World and Best 8 portfolios also receive a Fujifilm X-T4 with lens, while the ‘People & their Stories’ winner will go on an international photography workshop with award-winning photographer Chris Weston.
 The entrants who submit the best individual image in each of these categories receive a giclée exhibition print from Genesis Imaging.